cu-mkp/edition-webpages/docs/resources/principles.md

 and Making and Knowing team members in Paleography and Text Workshops held by the Making and Knowing Project from 2014 to 2018.
 It was then checked and refined by the Paleography Lead Marc Smith and Senior Team members, Clément Godbarge, Naomi Rosenkranz, Pamela Smith, Tillmann Taape, and Tianna Uchacz.
+Workshop participants were aided in transcription by Marc Smith's compilation of a set of all [letterforms](/content/resources/letterforms) in Ms. Fr.
+640.

 Two versions of the transcriptions are included in the Digital Critical
 Edition: diplomatic (verbatim) transcription in French and the lightly